SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-Diagnostic accuracy of cell-free DNA in maternal blood in detecting chromosomal anomalies in twin pregnancies: systematic review and meta-analysis.
+Diagnostic accuracy of cell-free fetal DNA in maternal blood in detecting chromosomal anomalies in twin pregnancy: systematic review and meta-analysis

 SGUL Authors: Khalil, Asma